teafrogsf/teafrogsf.github.io/_pages/about.md

 Previously I worked on how to capture the relationships between different variables using deep learning methods.
 I was mainly focusing on **Electroencephalogram (EEG)** and **Graph Neural Networks (GNN)**.
 I am also interested in the use of graph neural networks for the analysis of multi-variable time series data, chemical molecules, social networks and so on.

 **I love teaching** and have been involved in the design of several courses as a TA.
+I am doing my best to reduce inequalities in course teaching and help everyone gain the same knowledge as much as possible.

+I am very passionate about communicating with people.
+If you would like to discuss our shared research interests, or if you are my student (in SI 100B, SI 100+, or other courses) and want to chat for advice (though I am just getting started on many things myself), feel free to reach out anytime.
+You can also <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet"> <script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript" async></script> <a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/yuhanteafrog/30min'});return false;"> book a time with me through Calendly.</a>

-Now I am committed to promoting curriculum reform in my university.
-I am also interested in composing and mixing music (with AI).
+I am also interested in (non-fiction) writing and composing/mixing music.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.